 The Cherokee XJ had the perfect amount of simplicity

 A major advantage when buying any used vehicle is the ability to perform repairs yourself.
 As vlogger Doug DeMuro of Autotrader notes, the Jeep XJ “has a design rooted in the 1980s, with not much that can break or go wrong.”
-He notes that the vehicle’s V6 engine is one of Jeep’s most popular, and that it is known for being “largely unbreakable and easy to fix.”
+He notes that the vehicle’s inline six-cylinder engine is one of Jeep’s most popular, and that it is known for being “largely unbreakable and easy to fix.”